hsanjuan/rairtame/README.md

 # Rairtame

-Rairtame is a Command-Line Interface and Ruby wrapper around the `airtame-streamer` JSON-RPC API.
+Rairtame is a library and CLI utility to interact with the `airtame-streamer` JSON-RPC API.

-It allows to easily control the `airtame-streamer` daemon, which is in charge of capturing and streaming video to an (http://airtame.com)[AIRTAME dongle].
+It allows to easily control the `airtame-streamer` daemon, which is in charge of capturing and streaming video to an [AIRTAME dongle](http://airtame.com).

-**Make sure the `airtame-streamer` is running when using `rairtame`**
+**Make sure the `airtame-streamer` is running when using `rairtame`**.

 ## Installation